premendrakumar/know-your-positivity/README.md

 ## 📖 Usage

 - **Navigate Cards**: Use the ⬅️ and ➡️ buttons to browse through different motivational frameworks
-- **Switch Language**: Click the language button (🇮🇳 हिंदी / 🇬🇧 English) in the footer to toggle between languages
+- **Switch Language**: Click the language button in the footer to cycle through all available languages (12 languages supported)
 - **Toggle Theme**: Click the 🌙 Dark Mode / ☀️ Light Mode button to switch themes
 - **About**: Click the ℹ️ About button to learn more about the project